 Points of Unity

-- Our organizing demands the decentering of whiteness and ultimately the abolition of white supremacy.
-We acknowledge the fundamental violence of white supremacy in shaping property relations and commit to dismantling whiteness as it manifests in the (art) world.
+- We demand the decentering of whiteness and, ultimately, the abolition of white supremacy.
+We acknowledge the fundamental violence of white supremacy in shaping property relations and commit to dismantling whiteness as it manifests in the arts and in the world.
 We recognize that no organizing effort can succeed in creating real justice without directly combatting the ways in which racism and anti-Blackness continue to structure every aspect of our social, political, and economic relations.
 We reject whiteness as a scientific category or legitimate ethnic group, and we understand whiteness as a relatively recent historical invention and tool of oppression.

 The goal of this FAQ is to help clarify the status of, and introduce potential members to, the group’s ongoing work.
 The document will be edited to reflect our conversations.